Email authentication: Nature of the problem

-It is important to realize that the first few lines at the top of the header are usually trusted by the recipient.
-In fact, those lines are written by machines in the recipient's Administrative Management Domain (ADMD), which act upon her or his explicit mandate.
+The first few lines at the top of the header are usually trusted by the recipient.
+Those lines are written by machines in the recipient's Administrative Management Domain (ADMD), which act upon their explicit mandate.
 By contrast, the lines that prove the involvement of A and B, as well as of the purported author's MUA could be a counterfeit created by C. The Received: field shown above is an epoch-making piece of the header.
 The Return-Path: is written by E, the mail delivery agent (MDA), based on the message envelope.
 Additional trace fields, designed for email authentication, can populate the top of the header.

 Normally, messages sent out by an author's ADMD go directly to the destination's MX (that is B → D in the figures).
 The sender's ADMD can add authentication tokens only if the message goes through its boxes.
 The most common cases can be schematized as follows: